Why Proportional Representation?

 Vincenzo Verardi, in a study of 28 democracies (2005), also found that when proportionality increases, inequality decreases.
 Iversen and Soskice (2006) found that PR is associated with greater efforts to promote income redistribution.

 Investigating the broader impact of PR on society, Carey and Hix (2009 and 2011) looked at 610 elections over 60 years in 81 countries and found that PR countries garnered higher scores on the United Nations Index of Human Development, which incorporates health, education and standard of living indicators.
 Carey and Hix consider that the Index of Human Development provides “a reasonable overall indicator of government performance in the delivery of public goods and human welfare.”
-Lijphart found that countries with PR spent an average of 4.75% more on social expenditures than majoritarian democracies.
+Lijphart found that countries with PR spent an average of 4.75% more on social expenditures than winner-take-all democracies.

 Diversity and Social Cohesion